pegnet/LXRHash/README.md

 without any more processing time.
 Note, while this approach *can* be fast, this implemenation isn't.
 The use case is aimed at Proof of Work (PoW), not cryptographic hashing.

-The lookup
+The Lookup
 -------
 table has equal numbers of every byte value, but has them randomized over the whole table.
-When hashing, the bytes from the source data are used to build offsets and state that are used to create the hash.
+When hashing, the bytes from the source data are used to build offsets and state that are in turn used to create the hash.

 In developing this hash, the goal was to produce very randomized hashes as outputs, with a strong avalanche response to any change to any source byte.